By Hamed Mokhtar

 Questions invaded my mind, and I felt completely lost; ‘onscreen’ means internet access is needed, so what if the internet connection is slow?
 Will students in schools with weak internet connection be at a disadvantage?
 And what if the internet connection is completely lost?
 What will happen to students who do not know how to use the on-screen software?

 Questions, questions, but I had to find answers.
-I found answers for my questions and a lot more in two documents published on the OCC: MYP eAssessment Q&A Sheet – May 2015 and Guide to MYP eAssessment (2015 live pilot examinations).
-Now, there is even more information available: familiarization tool, Guide to MYP eAssessment, specimen exams, a report on the live pilot session – all on the OCC.
+I found answers for my questions and a lot more in two documents published on the programme resource centre: MYP eAssessment Q&A Sheet – May 2015 and Guide to MYP eAssessment (2015 live pilot examinations).
+Now, there is even more information available: familiarization tool, Guide to MYP eAssessment, specimen exams, a report on the live pilot session – all on the programme resource centre.